 Keeping you safe

-Campus Support ensure the campus is secure, manage traffic and parking, monitoring CCTV and security systems, responsible for access control, monitoring CCTV and security systems and are there to respond to any emergencies, including first aid requests.
-This is all to ensure that you feel comfortable and safe when you are on campus.
+Campus Support ensure the campus is secure, manage traffic and parking and monitor CCTV and security systems.
+They are also there to respond to any emergencies, including first aid requests.
+This all helps you to feel comfortable and safe when you’re on campus.